An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Method for Assembling Numerical Schemes

 The overarching goal of this section is to identify a suitable combination of numerical schemes for a given multiphysics problem that is stable and accurate on the one hand, but also performant with regards to a specific choice of hardware on the other hand.

 With the set relations between methods discussed in section \ref{sec:baseline}, we can now use the simplifications and thus computational advantages that each scheme presents.
 That is, we follow the guideline to impose as many restrictions as possible whilst sustaining enough degrees of freedom to accurately capture the behavior of a given PDE.
+In this way, we aim to provide the application expert with a recommendation on which schemes to use for a particular computational problem.
+Our key concerns are, above all, to make this recommendation unambiguous.
+Also, we focus on providing recommendations that will produce a stable solution and do not require tuning of artificial parameters.
+If at least either of both requirements were not given, the usefulness of this method would be lost as one would have to undergo substantial experimentation to attain a valid solution.
+Thus, by proposing such a method, we aim to give a sensible tradeoff between practicality and reproducibility on the one hand and utmost performance at the cost of possibly many model-building iterations and tuning on the other hand.